brootaylor/personal-dev-framework/README.md

 Once this has been done, you can once again attempt to run **'npm install'**.
 This may take a few attempts if you are running an older version of Node (specifically 0.10.29 or older).
 It's worth upgrading your version of Node if you can.

 ### Watching Files
 Automatic watching of files can be used.
-To run, simply use the command
+To run, simply use the command...

 ```
-grunt watch
+grunt develop
 ```

 Any edits of SCSS files or JS files will result in the correct bundle being recreated.